OSWeekends/c9scripts/README.md

 # c9scripts

-Here we will put the c9 scripts to make easier to work with
+Here we will put the c9 scripts to make easier to work with.

+Its important to know that every script must be an executable file.
+For that porpouse write in the same folder you have the script:
+"chmod 755 nameOfTheScript.sh"

 ### Avalable Scripts: